-Any time you are taking funds out of a retirement account prior to your age of retirement, these disbursements are subject to penalties which can be significant.
+Any time you take funds out of a retirement account before you've retired or are of retirement age, you'll be subject to penalties.
+These can be significant.

-For many qualified retirement accounts it is not uncommon to incur 10% penalty for an early withdrawal, and the funds will be taxed as gross income if you withdraw before the minimum age.
-Remember that one of the main benefits to retirement accounts is that they allow you to contribute money before it is taxed.
-So long as you do not remove the funds prior to the allowable age, you can utilize all the funds.
+It's not uncommon to incur a 10% penalty for an early withdrawal, and the funds will be taxed as gross income if you withdraw before you reach the minimum retirement age.
+Remember that one of the main benefits of retirement accounts is that they allow you to contribute money before it's taxed.

-Withdrawing funds early can significantly reduce the amount of value in your retirement account.
+Withdrawing funds early can significantly reduce the value of your retirement account.
 Money that just sits there is protected and will continue to grow.
 Money that is removed is reduced by fines and loses its protected status.

-Preferential transfers are problematic because you are not treating your creditors equally and choosing to pay one over the others.
-As a result of this, the Chapter 7 Trustee can void the payment which means they can demand that the money be refunded to your estate to potentially be distributed equally.
+Preferential transfers are problematic because you're not treating your creditors equally.
+As a result of this, the Chapter 7 trustee can void the payment.
+This means they can demand that the money be refunded to your estate to potentially be distributed equally.

 Preferential transfers occur within a certain time frame leading up to filing your case.
-Depending on the type of repayment, the amount of time can range from 90 days, 6 months, a year or even two years prior to your filing.
+Depending on the type of repayment, the amount of time can range from 90 days to one year prior to filing.

-Filing for a Chapter 7 bankruptcy should allow you to get a fresh start, which includes protecting your retirement plans to that you can go onto to a stable financial future.
+Filing Chapter 7 bankruptcy should allow you to get a fresh start, which includes protecting your retirement plans so that you can have a stable financial future.